mdlacasse/Owl/README.md

 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
 - In the current implementation, social securiy is always taxed at 85%.
+- Medicare calculations are done through a self-consistent loop.
+This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
+When the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
+Owl will detect these cases and will inform the user with a warning message, instructing to slightly change the input parameters to remediate the situation.
 - Future tax brackets are pure speculation derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.